James B. Twitchell

-when in 2008 an investigative reporter at the Gainesville Sun found a pattern of plagiarizing passages from other writer's work.
+when in 2008 an investigative reporter at the Gainesville Sun found a pattern of plagiarizing passages from other writers' work.

 The University decided to suspend Twitchell, with reinstatement conditional on Twitchell properly attributing each instance of plagiarism or close paraphrasing.

 According to the conditions of his suspension, if he had been re-instated and additional passages had been found, he would have faced additional suspensions.

 Twitchell, who was already in his sixties, chose not to appeal the ruling, and to resign his position.
-Inside Higher Education quoted Grant McCracken, a blogger whose idea Twitchell had used, characterizing his comment as gracious: "As for Twitchell, it's sad.
+Inside Higher Education quoted Grant McCracken, an anthropologist, author, and blogger whose idea Twitchell had used, characterizing his comment as gracious: "As for Twitchell, it's sad.
 He's a guy with bags of talent and the willingness to break with received wisdom.
 I hope he keeps writing."